-If a snake needs to be removed from a premises, the current advice from DBCA is to search online for a nearby snake removal service.
+If a snake needs to be removed from your premises, the current advice from DBCA is to search online for a nearby snake removal service.
 The DBCA Wildcare helpline (9474 9055) can assist with advice and contact numbers of licensed reptile removers.

 If a snake is found in public area of Jandakot Airport, such as the viewing area or public toilets, please contact Jandakot Airport Holdings immediately on 9417 0900 (business hours) or 0429 602 333 (after hours - JAH Main Services).
+JAH will make suitable arrangements to make the area safe and have the snake relocated if necessary